Pokémon GO: A Lesson In Product Rebranding

 Pokemon-GO-v-twitter-DAU

-Savvy businesses are taking advantage of the rise in foot traffic (from all those trainers “traveling across the land, searching far and wide,” so to speak) and finding creative ways to capitalize on eager Pokémon-seekers flocking to their vicinity.
+Savvy businesses are taking advantage of the rise in foot traffic (from all those trainers “traveling across the land, searching far and wide,” so to speak) and finding creative ways to on eager Pokémon-seekers flocking to their vicinity.

 Ok so how many AR games are going to get funded and launch in 6 months now?